scanner-research/tv-news-ingest-pipeline/README.md

 * `-f, --force`: Forces recomputation of all outputs, and overwrites existing ones.

-* `--host`: Specify the IP:port that your docker daemon is running on if different than the default `127.0.0.1:2375`.

 ## Configuration

 Further options can be configured in the `config` file, including things like credentials for the AWS identification service.
 A sample is provided in this repo [here](#examples/config.yml).
 The current configuration options are:

-* `num_pipelines`: the number of pipelines to launch Scanner with (this likely should be fewer than the number of cores on your machine, e.g., 1/2 or 1/4 of the number of cores).

 * `stride`: the interval in seconds between frames in which you look for faces.